Why It’s Time To Kill The French Girl Style Myth

 If we really want to be more like French women, the perfect red lipstick and LBD will only get us so far.
 The most enviable thing about them isn’t their perfectly air-dried waves or haphazardly styled marinière shirts.
 It’s their less visible, less glamorous, but politically hard-won advantages.
 If we really want to live more like French people, we should start by calling our reps.

-Véronique Hyland’s Dress Code: Unlocking Fashion From the New Look to Millennial Pink is available for purchase here.
+Véronique Hyland’s Dress Code: Unlocking Fashion From the New Look to Millennial Pink is available for pre order here.

 Advertisement